-Dye transfer on acoustic felt tile, 80 x 60cm x 7mm
+Dye transfer on acoustic felt tile.

 In 1956, the mother of Michael Nesmith from The Monkees invented the first correction fluid in her kitchen.
 As a typist she found she was able to correct mistakes with tempera paint she mixed in a kitchen blender.
 She named this prototype “Mistake Out” and produced small batches at home for her co-workers.
 After being fired from her job in 1958, she devoted her time to Mistake Out and eventually offered to sell the rights to IBM, who declined.
 By 1968, the now-renamed Liquid Paper was profitable and in 1979 the company was sold to Gillette for close to $50M.

-All are hand-printed in Sydney using dye transfer on acoustic felt tiles.
+Hand-printed dye transfer on acoustic felt tile.